szapp/FeatShare/doc/anchors.rst

     deleteFiles.replace
         This is an associative list of needle-replace pairs.
         The needles are replace keywords without curly brackets ``{ }``.
-        The replace phrases may either literal (which would not make any sense in this context) or :std:term:`global variables <storeVars>`.
+        The replace phrases may be made up of literal characters (which would not make any sense in this context), :std:term:`global variables <storeVars>` and
+        :ref:`constrained repeat-instructions<constrainedRepeatInstructions>`.

         **Note**: Because of the nature of processing order regarding :ref:`conditional anchors<conditionalAnchor>`, the :std:term:`global variables <storeVars>` of an anchor are set **after** the deleteFiles instruction is